-- Actual traffic on each segment as determined through an annual traffic counting program, - The peak hour service capacity as determined by engineering analyses performed by the Transportation Division, and - Capacity that will be used by new development for which a Certificate of Adequate Public Facilities has been issued.

-In order to prevent sudden unanticipated LOS failures, the County will adopt, within one year or sooner, a "real time" "checkbook accounting" concurrency management process.

-See the Adequate Public Facilities Ordinance (Division 3.15 of the Land Development Code) for details of this process.
+- Actual traffic on each segment as determined through an annual traffic counting program. - The peak hour service capacity as determined by engineering analyses performed by the Transportation Division, and - Capacity that will be used by new development for which a Certificate of Adequate Public Facilities has been issued. - (VI) In order to prevent sudden unanticipated LOS failures, the County adopted, a "real time" "checkbook accounting" concurrency management process on February 11, 2004. - (VI) See the Adequate Public Facilities Requirements (Sections 6.02.00 and 10.02.07 of the Land Development Code) for details of this process.

-(III) 1.
+(III)(VI) 1.
 Monitoring

-Division 3.15 of the Land Development Code is also known as the Collier County Adequate Public Facilities Ordinance (APFO).
+Section 6.02.00 of the Land Development Code is also known as the Collier County Adequate Public Facilities Requirements.
 It describes the annual count program done on County roads to determine their annual average daily traffic (AADT).
 It describes how the relationship between that AADT and the segment's adopted level of service (LOS) standard determines the road segment's level of service.